cluster/archethic-cli/README.md

 go build .
 ```

+Please note that you would need to install a clipboard utility if you want to be able to paste text/code (like xsel, xclip, wl-clipboard or Termux).

 ## Usage

 By default the CLI works as TUI (terminal user interface) application allowing the application to be interactive.